ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/sbc_setup_foxy.md

 - This SBC Setup section is specifically written for **Raspberry Pi 3B+** which is the current official TurtleBot3 SBC.
 - This process may take long time.
 Please do not use battery while following this section.
 - An HDMI monitor and input devices such as a keyboard and a mouse will be required to complete this setup.
+- In order to use the webOS Robotics Platform, please refer to [webOS Robotics Platform](https://github.com/ros/meta-ros/wiki/OpenEmbedded-Build-Instructions) instruction.
+Packages will be cross-compiled using OpenEmbedded on a higher performance PC and an image file is created.
 {% endcapture %}
 <div class="notice--danger">{{ warning_01 | markdownify }}</div>